Sexuality and Menopause: 5 Ways to Reclaim Your Love Life

 Inflammation can also hit your adrenals quite hard, and if you revisit the first item on this list, you’ll understand how your adrenal health makes a massive impact on your menopause experience.

 While diet isn’t the only thing that drives inflammation, changing your diet is something that’s completely within your control.
-And it can be the key to unlocking a stronger sex drive in menopause
+And it can be the key to unlocking a stronger sex drive in menopause.

 For best results, be sure to add plenty of nutrient-rich vegetables to your diet — especially leafy greens and cruciferous veggies.
 And don’t forget the healthy fats.
 Your body needs those to make hormones!